 Hydric Soils definition

-Hydric Soils means any soil category upon which building could be prohibited or restricted under any applicable Law, including any restrictions imposed by the Army Corps of Engineers based upon its guidelines concerning soil, vegetation, and effect on the ecosystem.
+Hydric Soils means any soil category upon which building would be prohibited or restricted under applicable governmental requirements (including, without limitation, those imposed by the U.S. Army Corps of Engineers based upon its guidelines as to, among other things, soil, vegetation and effect on the ecosystem).

 Examples of Hydric Soils in a sentence